 - Invest in VPNs.
 Virtual private networks encrypt your data and provide secure access to a remote computer over the Internet.
 It basically extends a private network over a public one, such as the Internet.
 These are excellent for keeping your files and data secure, yet accessible to remote workers.
 I use Browsec right now, but there are plenty of others.

 - Keep your antivirus updated, and only install one.
 Although installing multiple antivirus software may seem safer than just having one, they may interfere with each other.
 Stick to one good provider, keep the software updated, and run daily scans.
 It also helps to turn browsing protection on.
 I’ve been using AVG since 2008 and it’s worked like a charm.

 - Lock your phone and laptop.
-Make sure no one is able to access your devices without a password or fingerprint scan and set your laptop to automatically lock if not in use for 5 minutes or more.
-This way, even if you lose a device (or it gets stolen), your data is safe.
+Make sure no one is able to access your devices without a password or fingerprint scan.
+Set your laptop to automatically lock if not in use for 5 minutes or more.
+This will keep your data safe.
 Google also provides a great phone tracking service.
 Just type “Where’s my phone?”
 In the Google search bar, or check out the Android Device Manager.
 There are also apps that take photos of whoever tries to unlock your phone or laptop with an incorrect password, such as GotYa! and Lockwatch.

 - If you want to take things a step further, you can also invest in digital insurance.

 Other concerns and disadvantages of working from home